How to Recognize the Signs & Symptoms of Dog Anxiety

 - Aggressive behaviors

 - Anti-social behaviors: examples include moving away from other dogs or people, hiding, reduced activity, and passive escape behaviors

 Behavioral anxiety is when your dog has a constant feeling of anxiousness.
 This leads your pup to act out or behave in negative ways that aren’t normal.
 Sometimes situational anxiety can turn into behavioral anxiety when your dog struggles to process triggers.
-Separation anxiety is probably the most common form of behavioral anxiety.
+Separation anxiety is probably the most common form of behavioral anxiety, and is even more common in older dogs.
 It may happen when your fur baby is more human-dependent and relies on companionship.